ashychiu/dsa-cohort/week3.md

 // the end pointer moves to middleIndex -1
 // if the value of middleIndex is smaller than target
 // the start pointer moves to middleIndex +1
-// the loop continues as long as start index is smaller than end index
+// the loop continues as long as start index is smaller than or equal to end index
 // return -1 if the loop ends without a match

 **Answer**